douglaswdias/Translate-Bot/README.md

 A Discord bot created for the final challange of DB1 Start.

-It`s a translator bot.
-At first it will always translate every message to Portuguese, using the langdetect module for python.
+It's a translator bot.
+At first it will always translate every message to Portuguese.

+The bot is detecting the language of the massege using the langdetect and the libretranslatepy for the translation it self

+To run the code, simply install the following?

-### pip install discord.py
+pip install discord.py

-### pip install langdetect
+pip install langdetect

-### pip install libretranslatepy
+pip install libretranslatepy

-### pip install python-decouple
+pip install python-decouple